confa/BDD-Project-Example/README.md

 BDD-Project-Example
 ===================

-An example for my article about DBB (Behavior Driven Development)
+An example for my article about BDD (Behavior Driven Development)